-- 4.18 The extension to Logix Park, namely Hinckley Commercial Park, has received outline planning permission; the consented employment land shall be protected under Policy DM19 and fulfils the Core Strategy requirement for the employment land allocation. - 4.19 The Core Strategy requires a range of employment opportunities within Burbage.
-This has been ensured through identification of sites within the Employment Land and Premises Review and the protection of allocated employment sites through Policy DM19. - 4.20 Land has been safeguarded adjacent to the existing surgery on Tilton Road Recreation Ground for a potential extension to the practice.
-In addition an extension to the existing doctor's surgery or a new build facility would largely be supported in line with policy DM25.
-Further information on this allocation is available in the Site Selection Justification Paper.
+- 4.19 The extension to Logix Park, namely Hinckley Commercial Park, has received outline planning permission; the consented employment land shall be protected under Policy DM19 and fulfils the Core Strategy requirement for the employment land allocation. - 4.20 The Core Strategy requires a range of employment opportunities within Burbage.
+This has been ensured through identification of sites within the Employment Land and Premises Review and the protection of allocated employment sites through Policy DM19. - 4.21 Land has been safeguarded adjacent to the existing surgery on Tilton Road Recreation Ground for a potential extension to the practice.
+In addition an extension to the existing doctor's surgery or a new build facility would largely be supported in line with Policy DM25.
+Further information on this allocation is available in the Site Selection Justification Paper. - 4.22 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
+This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under Policy DM8 compared to the 2001 Local Plan.
+Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 4.23 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20.
+In addition the site specific allocation for Burbage Common is included within this document. - 4.24 The Hinckley/Barwell/Earl Shilton/Burbage Green Wedge is located to the north east of Hinckley.
+The Green Wedge Review (2011) recommends residential allocation HIN35PP to be removed from this Green Wedge and the boundary has been amended to reflect this.
+The Green Wedge has been extended to include John Cleveland College Playing Fields as this area meets the green wedge criteria.
+Policy 6 of the Core Strategy sets out the policy relating to the Green Wedge and the boundary can be found on the Policies Map. - 4.25 The Core Strategy requires the protection and preservation of the open landscape to the east of Burbage; this is achieved through the allocation of the settlement boundary.

-- 4.21 The Open Space, Sports and Recreational Facilities Study identifies open space across the borough and indicates any deficiencies in the quality, quantity and accessibility of green spaces.
-This evidence has resulted in a significant increase in allocated open spaces to be safeguarded under policy DM8 compared to the 2001 Local Plan.
-Identified deficiencies will be addressed through the plan period primarily through developer open space contributions. - 4.22 The Green Infrastructure Network is illustrated on the Core Strategy Key Diagram for implementation through Core Strategy Policy 20.
-In addition the site specific allocation for Burbage Common is included within this document. - 4.23 The Core Strategy requires the protection and preservation of the open landscape to the east of Burbage; this is achieved through the allocation of the settlement boundary. - 4.24 In line with Core Strategy Policy 4: Burbage, the following allocations are proposed for Burbage (Illustrated on the Burbage Pre-Submission Draft Map).
+4.26 In line with Core Strategy Policy 4: Burbage, the following allocations are proposed for Burbage.